Search over 1 Chinese Crested dog across Australia

 Origins

-The best guess of how they came to be is that a giant hairless breed was once brought to China.
-The Chinese then decided to breed down this hairless dog to a smaller size.
+The best guess is that a giant hairless breed was once brought to China.
+The Chinese bred this hairless dog to a smaller size.

 Common Health Issues & Considerations